matt-martindale/ScavengerHunt/README.md

 # NFC Treasure Hunt!
 #### iOS Treasure hunt app using NFC tags
-Scan NFC tags using your iPhone to show clues that will lead you to the Treasure! 💎 To get started, all you need are type 1-5 NFC Tags, and this app!
+Scan NFC tags using your iPhone to show clues that will lead you to the Treasure! 💎 To get started, all you need are NFC Tags, and this app!

 #### 🗺️ Here's a list of features that make it easy to create and play your very own Treasure Hunt:
 * Easy to follow steps to create a Treasure Hunt, with no limit to the amount of clues you can add.